Masako Hattori, Ph.D.

 -Academic Writing

--American History to the Civil War
+-American History up to the Civil War

 -English Language